 There are different options and categories when it comes to assessing your level of risk.
 Understanding these categories will give you a clear understanding of your situation and the type of policy ratings you can get.

 - Preferred Best- This category means that you have a mild or normal mental state.
 You may fall under this category if your doctor’s diagnosis shows that you do not need any medication or therapy.
 Secure proof from your doctor that your mental condition does not affect your overall health, you can get the best deal and price for your monthly premium.

 - Standard- This category means that your condition is moderate and does not affect your health.
 It means that it is manageable with some therapy and medications.
 If you are taking one or more medications, you can still fall under this category.

 - Table rated- This category is the last rating you want because it can give a high premium and lead to your application’s denial.
-People with the mental condition can fall under this category if their disorder affects their daily life and overall health.
+People with mental conditions can fall under this category if their disorder affects their daily life and overall health.
 Also, if you are not taking any step to address the situation, then your underwriter will surely see you as a red flag.

 Do not Feel Hopeless

 With the growing number of insurance providers in the industry, it is impossible not to scout for the best policy according to your needs.
 There are options for you, like no medical exam coverage.
 It allows people to acquire coverage without any medical examination, but you still need to be honest with your mental health.
 Most of these plans also offer a cap of $250,000 for applicants with a history of mental conditions.
 You can seek help from a reputable Life agent because they can help you every step of the way.